trow/BG1UBforEET/README.md

 # BG1 Unfinished Business
-A mod for BG1Tutu and Baldur's Gate Trilogy
+A mod for BG1, BG1-TotSC, Tutu, BGT, BGEE, and EET

 **Version 16.0**